adrian-tarau/bootstrap/web/src/main/resources/help/search.md

 * `desc`: The description associated with the document (optional)
 * `owner`: The owner of the document (module/service)
 * `tag`: The tags (keywords) associated with the document

+Most common custom fields available (depending on available features):
+* `severity`: The severity/important of the document
 * `source`: The source of the document (producer)
 * `target`: The target for the document (consumer/audience)